15 Types of Bees in Georgia

 Bumblebees are social, with one queen per colony.
 These bees do not produce honey, but they do pollinate crops.
 The size of a bumblebee colony can range from 100 to 500 bees.

 Bumblebee colonies are more active during fall months than in winter months.
-When considering different types of bees in Georgia, it noted that male bees could only be fertilized for about 24 hours before they die and cannot fly (although some males will try).
+When considering different types of bees in Georgia, it was noted that male bees could only be fertilized for about 24 hours before they die and could not fly (although some males will try).

 And finally, the next time you see a bee, keep your distance as these insects have stingers that inject venom when provoked.